Sheepolution/classroom/README.md

 * `function`
 * `class` *

-\* This is a special type.
-See below for more info.
+\* This is a special type; See below for more info.

 Properties that are of the type `nil` are not required to have a value set in the constructor.